Kanden Kadhalai: Plot

-Rejuvenated by Anjali’s influence, Shakthi brings energy and optimism to his work.
+Rejuvenated by Anjali's influence, Shakthi brings energy and optimism to his work.
 His company thrives as he launches new ideas and reconciles with his mother, even making her the chairwoman.
-Ten months later, the company’s success peaks, and a televised advertisement featuring Shakthi catches the attention of Anjali’s parents.
-Her father, Ramana, visits him in Chennai and reveals that Anjali hasn’t contacted them in ten months.
+Ten months later, the company's success peaks, and a televised advertisement featuring Shakthi catches the attention of Anjali's parents.
+Her father, Ramana, visits him in Chennai and reveals that Anjali hasn't contacted them in ten months.
 Shocked, Shakthi vows to find her and heads to Ooty.

-There he meets Gautham, who confesses that he had rejected Anjali’s request to marry, fearing his father’s disapproval.
+There he meets Gautham, who confesses that he had rejected Anjali's request to marry, fearing his father's disapproval.
 He admits he never tried to reach her afterward as he was busy with his new business.
 Disappointed, Shakthi searches for Anjali and discovers she is now working as a schoolteacher, living quietly and alone.

 He meets her and urges her to return home, but Anjali refuses.
-She explains that Gautham prioritized ambition over love and that she can’t face her family after eloping.
+She explains that Gautham prioritized ambition over love and that she can't face her family after eloping.
 Shakthi patiently convinces her that going home will heal everyone.

 On the day of their return, Gautham arrives unexpectedly to apologize.
-The three travel together to Theni, only to find Anjali’s family has planned a grand welcome, believing she and Shakthi are already married.
-Mistaking Gautham for Shakthi’s friend, they even organize a reception.
+The three travel together to Theni, only to find Anjali's family has planned a grand welcome, believing she and Shakthi are already married.
+Mistaking Gautham for Shakthi's friend, they even organize a reception.

 Gautham pressures Anjali to tell the truth, but she hesitates, realizing her affection for Shakthi has grown stronger.
 Seeing her torn, Gautham urges Shakthi to leave before she changes her mind.
 Heartbroken yet respectful, Shakthi departs for the railway station.

 Moments later, Anjali gathers her courage, runs after him, and confesses her love at the station.
 Shakthi, overjoyed, accepts her feelings.
 The two finally unite, bringing closure to their long journey of loss, rediscovery, and love.

 Production

 Though it was initially reported that the film was titled Raja Rani, that title was already registered for a different film; the title was eventually confirmed to be Kanden Kadhalai.
 Filming began in March 2009.
-The film was shot in locations including Chengalpattu, Coonoor, Ooty and Pollachi.
+The film was shot in locations including Chengalpattu, Coonoor, Ooty, Pollachi and Theni.
 Filming wrapped that July.